 Detailed list of our programs and contact information can be found by using this link: C4DP Services and Programs 2020

 24/7 Emergency Hotlines

-Hotlines in English and Spanish provide immediate support and safety planning for those in danger or at risk, as well as information and referrals.
-The Spanish and English hotlines are two of the few in the Bay Area that provide 24-hour intake to help those in danger access emergency shelter.
+Our bilingual English and Spanish hotline provides immediate support and safety planning for those in danger or at risk, as well as information and referrals.
+Our hotline is one of the few in the Bay Area that provide 24-hour intake to help those in danger access emergency shelter.

 A person who is experiencing domestic violence or sex trafficking is often in serious danger.
 The shelter is a safe, confidential refuge for victims and their children, where they can access counseling, medical assistance, food, clothing, support groups, housing assistance, and transportation.
 Please call our Hotline for information.
 415.924.6616

 Second Step provides long-term transitional housing, support services, and economic development tools for women and their children who have been victims of domestic violence.
 In this supportive environment, women can seek job training, employment, and permanent housing to develop the necessary skills to start new lives that are free of violence.
 Please call 415.457.2464 for information.

 Our classes teach participants how to stop their violence through peer education.
 ManKind is for and by men, and WomanKind (Mujer Gentil) is for and by women.
 ManKind can be reached by calling (415) 457-6760 or email [email protected] For Womankind (Mujer Gentil is for Spanish speakers) class information, please call 415.526.2552 or email [email protected]

 Using a peer support model, support groups provide domestic violence education, emotional support, and referrals on a drop-in basis.
 Several groups meet in confidential locations each week and are led by trained facilitators.
 They are open to women in any stage of an abusive relationship.
 Please call our Hotline for details.
 415.924.6616